Let macros

 (LIST KWARG VALUE)))

-Evaluate bindings in a let form; if they are all T, execute the then form.
-Otherwise, execute the else form.
+a cond.iflet(bindings &body (then &optional else))bindings in a let form; if they are all T, execute

 '(orlet ((cls (class-symbol s))